fieldtrip/website/development/realtime/draft_compatability.md

 This section pertains to the implementation of backward compatibility in the C language reference implementation.

-The formal description of the communication protocol should independent of the implementation also specify how to deal with network messages (e.g. requests and responses) that are not known.
+The formal description of the communication protocol should independent of the implementation also specify how to deal with network messages (e.g., requests and responses) that are not known.

 ### Providing backward compatibility within the server